netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles-for-listener-crd.md

 ## HTTP profile

 An [HTTP profile](https://docs.citrix.com/en-us/citrix-adc/current-release/system/http-configurations.html#sample-http-configurations) is a collection of HTTP settings.
 A default HTTP profile called `nshttp_default_profile` is configured to set the HTTP configurations.
 These configurations are applied, by default, globally to all services and virtual servers.
 You can customize the HTTP configurations for a Listener resource by specifying `spec.policies.httpprofile`.
-If specified, Citrix ingress controller creates a new HTTP profile with the default values derived from the default HTTP profile and configures the values specified.
+If specified, Netscaler ingress controller creates a new HTTP profile with the default values derived from the default HTTP profile and configures the values specified.

 It helps to derive the default values from the default HTTP profile and configures the values specified.